-Transferring your F-1 or J-1 status to WashU from another school in the U.S. is a multi-step process.
+Transferring your F-1 or J-1 immigration status to WashU from another school in the U.S. is a multi-step process.
 Carefully review the information below and follow the steps to transfer your SEVIS Record.

 • You have recently graduated from a college, university, or high school in the U.S.;

-• You have completed or are completing a period of Optional Practical Training (OPT) or Academic Training (AT);
+• You have completed or are completing a period of Optional Practical Training (OPT) or Academic Training (AT).

-F-1 students transferring to WashU
+Special notes for F-1 students transferring to WashU

 Steps to transfer my SEVIS record to WashU

 2. Notify the international student adviser at your current institution that you intend to transfer to Washington University in St. Louis.
 The adviser will enter a SEVIS release date into your record.
 On this date, your SEVIS record will automatically transfer to WashU.
 You will need to know the WashU SEVIS School Code for your program.
-Refer to the WashU SEVIS School Codes referenced in the New International Student Status Form.
+SEVIS School Codes for WashU are listed at the bottom of this page.

-3. OISS will create your immigration document after the release date from your former institution.
+3. OISS will create your immigration document only after the release date from your former institution.
+We will not have access to your SEVIS record until it is transferred, so your request may not be processed within the normal 3 day timeline, as we do not have access to your SEVIS record until it is transferred.
 When we issue your I-20 or DS-2019, we will share it with you in the MyOISS platform.
-We will send you an email which includes login instructions and details on how to retrieve your I-20 or DS-2019.
-MyOISS also includes details about next steps.
+We will send you an email which includes details on how to retrieve your I-20 or DS-2019 and next steps.

 Important note about timing and receiving your I-20 or DS-2019 from WashU: OISS will not have access to your SEVIS record or be able to process your transfer-in request and prepare your Form I-20/DS-2019 until AFTER your SEVIS record has been transferred and released to WashU by your current institution.